Devanshshah1309/hack4good-2024/README.md

   cd server
   pnpm install
   cp .env.template .env
-  # In .env, you need to fill in CLERK_SECRET_KEY.
-Get it from Joe.
+  # You need to fill in the environment variables in .env - get them from Joe.
   pnpm run start:dev
   ```